Ferguson completes move to Bologna from Aberdeen

 The midfielder arrives Bologna just after the Serie A club sold fellow Scotland cap Aaron Hickey to Brentford.

-And Ferguson is the second major departure from Pittodrie this summer, with Calvin Ramsay having joined Liverpool for around £4.5m.
+And Ferguson is the second major departure from Pittodrie this summer, with full-back Calvin Ramsay having joined Liverpool for around £4.5m.

 'A win-win all round' - analysis